 Solitude called to Diaz again during the initial recording sessions for Fatal Optimist.
 After entering a New Jersey studio with friends to flesh out the songs, she later realized it wasn’t right.
 The album needed to sound like isolation, to mirror her experience of being completely alone.
 She wanted to capture the sound of self-soothing.
 Diaz started over in Southern California with a new co-producer, Gabe Wax (Soccer Mommy, Zach Bryan) at his Infinite Family Studio.
 “This was the first time in my career that I stayed in this heavy place with the songs after leaving the studio,” she says, “rather than trying to escape it.”
 While you’ll find subtle accompaniment from an occasional baritone guitar or bass, Fatal Optimist comes down to Diaz alone in a room with her acoustic guitar.
 This is her Unplugged moment, her stripped-down version, the Madi Diaz album most likely to haunt you with its starkness.
 Simplicity can be much more difficult to nail than camouflaging a song with layers of production.
 It is exactly what these songs needed.

 Song by song, she traces the phases of dissolution and rebirth like the moon waxing and waning in the night sky for all to see.
 Opener “Hope Less” unpacks the experience of being offered less than you deserve and trying miserably to shrink your needs.
 On “Ambivalence,” Diaz makes a meal out of a shitty feeling and turns that four-syllable word into a quietly anthemic chorus about not being sure if crumbs are enough.
 The romantic spell is fully broken on “Feel Something,” where Diaz captures the futility of reaching for emotional connection after it’s already been lost.
-Instead of calling her ex she wrote this song.
+Instead of calling her ex, she wrote this song.
 It captures the oscillating emotions of post-break-up limbo with energetic acoustic strumming, languid electric guitar, and a final declaration, "Fuck my life, goddamnit I might!"
 She moves confidently and quickly in her vocal style, showcasing her mastering the craft of phrasing: ”I used to think I needed to read your mind/I’m only gonna find what I’m gonna find, and then we’ll fuck and then we’ll fight.”

 The sparse, devastating “Heavy Metal” was a late addition to the album.
 It pulls off the songwriting trick of cleverly repurposing a common phrase into a personal mantra: her heart is not precious like gold or silver, it’s built to endure pain and battle like heavy metal and her mother.
 Here her voice aches with vulnerability.
 “I really wanted to write a song that feels as hardcore as I am,” she says.
 “I am emotionally heavy metal, but everything comes out soft.”